 And don’t assume that because they are smart, they will know what to do once they are there.
 Training the staff before the show is critical for a successful event.
 Don’t let this important detail fall by the wayside when you get distracted by other pressing tasks for the show.

-Your booth’s design will help attract prospects and customers.
+Your trade show booth’s design will help attract prospects and customers.
 However, it’s your staff that will make or break the trade show experience.
 Use this trade show staff checklist to ensure your booth is staffed for maximum success.

 Determine Your Staffing Needs